How to Become a Teacher in Tennessee

-Complete Your Education Requirements for Teaching in Tennessee
+Earn a Bachelor's in Education to Meet the Requirements for a Teaching Certificate in Tennessee

-As with all states, Tennessee will require teachers to possess a Bachelor's Degree at a minimum.
-Traditionally, teachers must also complete an educator preparation program prior to becoming licensed to teach.
+As with all states, Tennessee will require teachers to possess a bachelor's in education at a minimum.
+Traditionally, teachers must also complete an educator preparation program prior to becoming licensed to teach through the Tennessee Department of Education.
 The degree must come from an accredited college or university of higher learning.
-If you are just starting out, then you are likely to be enrolled in a blended or joint program, which combines the requirements for an educator preparation program as well as a degree.
+If you are just starting out, then you are likely to be enrolled in a blended or joint program, which combines the requirements for an educator preparation program, as well as a degree.

 Complete a Teacher Preparation Program

 Public school teachers are required to possess teaching credentials.
 Licensure for teachers can be attained by attending an accredited university or college as designated by CAEP (Council for the Accreditation of Education Professionals).
 If you do not attend an accredited university, you will not be able to gain a teaching license.

 Teacher education programs are often intensive, requiring the student to meet the demands of the chosen curriculum and fieldwork.
 Classes typically consist of a combination of both aspects.
 Actual instruction is usually based on technology, pedagogy, and teaching methods.
 Fieldwork involves observation in classrooms, teaching lessons under the guidance of a licensed teacher, and student teaching.
 Each area must be mastered in order to successfully complete a teacher preparation program.